Skip to main content

 USDA Zones: 4/5 to 9

-Moisture Needs: sligthly moist to average (medium), medium-dry, dry
+Moisture Needs: average (medium) to dry

-angustifolia ‘Plum Peachy’.
+Origin: Introduced by Chicagoland Grows in 2012 from seedlings - crosspollination made in 2010 of Vernonia lettermannii and Vernonia angustifolia ‘Plum Peachy’.
 Similar appearance to 'Summer Surrender', but with smaller clumps.
 Plant is patented PP28556, unlicensed propagation is prohibited.

 Deer/Rabbit Resistant: yes / yes